 Effective August 24, 2012, Mapp’s policy requires that each investigator, collaborator, sub-grantee, contractor, fee-for-services provider and/or consultant affiliated with Mapp, by DHHS or any applicable grant or contract, be in compliance with 42 CFR Part 50, Subpart F for PHS grants and cooperative agreements (and 45 CFR Part 94 for contracts).
 In addition, this legislation spells out NIH’s commitment to preserving the public’s trust that the research supported by them is conducted without bias and with the highest scientific and ethical standards.
 Mapp intends to use this same FCOI standard for all other Federal agency grant and contract efforts, as tailored or amended accordingly.

 The following are key-term definitions and Mapp’s policy guidance for principal or program investigators, collaborators, sub-grantees, contractors, fee-for-service providers and/or consultants affiliated with Mapp.
-This policy and all FCOI Mapp guidance are also available at: (https://mappbio.com/financial-conflict-of-interest-policy).
+This policy and all FCOI Mapp guidance are also available at: (http://mappbio.com/financial-conflict-of-interest-policy).

 Investigator